Cape Town

 Days 7 - 10

-Resting in a fertile valley of the majestic Outeniqua Mountains, along South Africa’s world-famous Garden Route, the historic city of George is one of the oldest town in the country and was once a woodcutter’s outpost.
-Today, this is the commercial hub of the Garden Route.
-Surrounded by endless beaches, soaring mountains, and glittering lakes, and is a haven for nature lovers and adventurers, while providing all the luxuries of a modern town, including a great number of excellent restaurants and shops, and a large mall.
-Visitors can play a round of golf on a variety of championship courses, discover local history at the fascinating George Museum and visit the Garden Route Botanical Garden, which features sublime trails and brightly-colored local fynbos plants.
+Resting in a fertile valley of the majestic Outeniqua Mountains along South Africa’s world-famous Garden Route, the historic city of George is one of the oldest towns in the country, originally established as a woodcutter’s outpost.
+Today, it serves as the commercial hub of the Garden Route.
+Surrounded by endless beaches, soaring mountains and glittering lakes, George is a haven for nature lovers and adventure seekers, while still offering the comforts of a modern city, including excellent restaurants, shops and a large shopping mall.
+Visitors can enjoy championship golf courses, explore local history at the George Museum, or visit the Garden Route Botanical Garden, which features scenic walking trails and vibrant displays of indigenous fynbos.
+With its unique balance of mountain scenery, coastal access and small-city charm, George remains one of the Garden Route’s most rewarding destinations.

 Accommodation